-Omega Therapeutics is a biotechnology company pioneering a new class of programmable epigenomic mRNA medicines.
+Omega Therapeutics is a clinical-stage biotechnology company pioneering a new class of programmable epigenomic mRNA medicines.
 Our OMEGA platform harnesses the power of epigenetics and our deep understanding of genomic architecture to precisely target and controllably modulate gene expression at the pre-transcriptional level to treat or cure diseases.
 We have deciphered the three-dimensional architecture of the human genome.
 Genes and their accompanying regulators are organized into distinct and evolutionarily conserved structures called Insulated Genomic Domains, or IGDs.
 IGDs are the fundamental structural and functional units of gene control and cell differentiation and act as nature's innate control system for gene expression.
 Most diseases are caused by aberrant gene expression rooted in alterations in IGDs.
 The OMEGA platform has enabled us to systematically identify and validate thousands of novel DNA-sequence-based epigenomic "zip codes" associated with individual regulatory elements within IGDs.
 We call these epigenomic targets EpiZips.
 We rationally design and engineer our mRNA therapeutics, called epigenomic controllers, or ECs, to target EpiZips for precision epigenomic control.
 This enables us to precisely tune genes to a desired level of expression and to control the duration of expression.
 Through this approach, we believe that the OMEGA platform has broad potential applicability across a range of diseases and conditions, including those with historically undruggable, intractable, and difficult-to-treat targets.
-Omega is advancing a pipeline of diverse programs derived from the OMEGA platform.
+Our pipeline currently consists of programs that span oncology, regenerative medicine, and multigenic diseases including immunologic and cardiometabolic conditions.